Our Programs

 Australia

 The Roth Foundation provides supplementary support to one American Fulbrighter working in Australia each year, in collaboration with the Australian-American Fulbright Commission.
-The 2023 award went to Dr. Kayln McDonough.
+The 2025 award went to Malvika Narayan.

 Denmark

 The Roth Foundation offers supplementary funds to a grantee of the American Scandinavian Foundation traveling to Denmark.
 This prize was instituted in honor of Lois Roth’s friend, Sonja Bungard-Nielsen, long-time director of the Danish American Foundation.
-This year, Dr. Kristina Nielsen was selected as a recipient for the Award.
+In 2025, Dr. Bart Pushaw was selected as a recipient for the Award.

 Ecuador

 The Roth Foundation provides supplementary support for projects in the social sciences and humanities, including the visual and performing arts to one American Fulbrighter working in Ecuador each year, in partnership with Comisión Fulbright del Ecuador.
-The inaugural award went to Emily Kuhn.
+This year, we are pleased to announce two recipients, Derek Russell and Marielle Buxbaum.

 Finland

 A generous gift from Ann O. Thomson provides supplementary project support for up to two American Fulbrighters in Finland every year, in cooperation with the Fulbright Finland Foundation.
-The 2023 award went to Timothy Sowa and Irina Wang
+The 2025 award went to Megan Thiede

 Morocco